-Practice typing fingers shows you how to use the two index fingers for only letters and numbers surrounding them.
+Practice typing fingers placement shows you how to use the two index fingers for only letters and numbers surrounding them.
 They should never take the place of the other fingers.
 Use your index finger for certain keys, not all of them.
 It is located next to your thumbs.
-It is your pointer fingers.
+It is also known as your pointer fingers.

 You must only use the left one for the letters f, r, g, c,v, r, t, b and numbers 5 and 6.
 The right one is used for the letters j, u, y, h, n, m,7, and 8.
 Never use it for other keys.